thoughtbot/guides/working-together/README.md

 - **Be respectful of others' schedules:** Try to start and end meetings on time.
 - **Step up, step back:** After you speak, let others speak.
 If you are speaking often, make sure others have had a chance to say something.
+- **Practice feeling comfortable with silence:** We commonly feel the urge to fill in the voids of silence.
+Gaps in conversation are not necessarily bad, and they allow people to have time to think and step up when they feel comfortable speaking.
 - **Apply the Shine Theory:** Notice if someone is being cut off or ignored.
   Help shine the light back on that contributor by repeating their idea, giving clear support and credit to its source.